the map is not the territory

 the map is not the territory is the first exhibition in a new triennial series which includes Alaska and Vancouver, B.C. as part of the Museum’s Northwest Art program for the first time.
 This inaugural exhibition focuses on the eastern edge of the Pacific including Oregon; Washington; Vancouver, B.C.; and Alaska, as a connecting geographical site bound by economic possessions defined by the Pacific Rim.
 The next exhibition in the series will examine the interior regions of Wyoming, Idaho, Montana, and the eastern parts of Oregon and Washington.

 Organized by Grace Kook-Anderson, the Arlene and Harold Schnitzer Curator of Northwest Art in collaboration with the Museum’s education departments.
-Funding is provided by the Arlene and Harold Schnitzer Endowments for Northwest Art.
+Funding is provided by the Arlene and Harold Schnitzer Endowments for Northwest Art and the Northwest Art Council.